avioli/uni_links/README.md

   hosted file.
 The downside is that any app can claim a scheme + host combo, so make sure yours are as unique as possible, eg. `HST0000001://host.com`.

-You need to declare at least one of the two permissions in `android/app/src/main/AndroidManifest.xml`:
+You need to declare at least one of the two intent filters in `android/app/src/main/AndroidManifest.xml`:

 ```xml
 <manifest ...>